kdheepak/fono/README.md

 ## Contribution

 Feel free to submit a pull request.
-Thanks for Matt for the inspiration.
+Thanks to Matt for the inspiration.